 SDEV 103Career Exploration and Life Planning3

-or SDEV 103H Career Exploration and Life Planning - Honors
+SDEV 103HCareer Exploration and Life Planning - Honors3

 SOC 130Family Sociology3